 Sometimes an optic with lower magnification gives you a clearer picture than an optic with higher magnification.
 For example, a 10×40 pair of binoculars gives you a fantastic 4mm exit pupil.
 This gives you a clearer picture than a set of binos that are 20×40.
 The 20×40 only have an exit pupil of 2mm.

 If you want to maximize the distance at which you can clearly see a target, you need to ensure you have a solid exit pupil!

 When you are scouting a target, it’s wise to know what works where.
 If you go birding, you know that birds are relatively small creatures.
-This means you aren’t going to be able to see one at several hundred yards with a spotting scope or binoculars.
-Instead, you’ll likely need a powerful optic to track them.
+This means you aren’t going to be able to see one at several hundred yards with a regular spotting scope or binoculars.
+Instead, you’ll likely need a high-power optic to track them.

 If you want to spot deer, you can get by with a set of 4x binoculars.
 Deer are considerably larger targets, so 4x binos are powerful enough to see them at hundreds of yards.

 At a thousand yards away, you might be able to see your targets with a spotting scope.
 However, you won’t be able to see the tiny bullet holes at that range.

 At a few hundred yards, with a powerful and well-made spotting scope, you can judge group sizes.